HaoguangYang/Exo-Laval/README.md

 # Exo-Laval
-for exoskelenton control
+for exoskelenton control.
-wecome to join me
+wecome to join me.
 by Jianghao Huo
 2016/7/14